top of page

 We strongly advise anyone who has experienced this unethical practice at club events, on social media or in any conversation to put a complaint in writing to both LCGB, the Kennel Club and to also inform the breeder they troll.

 We were told in October 2018 that a long term member of the club also made a written derogatory comment about us.
 Someone who doesn't know us and who has never been to our home seems to be able to form an opinion that puppies that we import, aren't coming to a good home.
-Some people need to be very careful when castigating others, they could end up with a libel case for defamation of character to defend!
+This is a person who in 2024, allowed her dog to urinate on chairs when we were sitting ringside at a show, made worse when she was stood with a committee member and both just turned their backs.

 We are highly honored if any of our puppy owners recommend us on any social media groups.
 Do not stop this if it is allowed on the group, or be afraid to mention us for fear of bullies.
 It is rather odd that other countries have no problem with breeders being recommended, but in the UK, just this small group mentioned here always object.
 This shows the type of people we have in the breed and proves to the general public that it must be of great inconvenience when people who they dislike, are getting good reports.